alphazframework/zest-docs-latest/docs/database.md

 ```

 ### Delete
-For deleting record in mysql we need to used ```delete()``` method with id parameter, **Note: If id is not provided all record form specific tabel will be erased/deleted and this action never be undo.**
+For deleting a record in myself we need to used ```delete()``` method with id parameter, **Note: If it is not provided all record form specific table will be erased/deleted and this action never be undone.**
-Here is following example:
+Here is the following example:

 ```php
 // rest code ...